Key takeaways

 How expensive is it to see a specialist without insurance?

 Like other visits, costs at specialists can vary depending on location, visit type, and additional services needed.
 A visit to the pediatrician for your child’s annual well exam can range anywhere from $130 to over $400.
 However, seeing your gynecologist for something like a uterine biopsy can be over $2000.
-Typically, at the point in which specialist care is needed, so are supportive imaging tests, lab draws, procedures, or prescriptions.
+Typically, when specialist care is needed, so are supportive imaging tests, lab draws, procedures, or prescriptions.
 These charges can add up quickly.
 Again, don’t let being uninsured or underinsured prevent you from addressing your health.
 Data has shown that fewer screenings and preventive health visits are completed by the uninsured, and negative health outcomes are higher because of this.

 Where can I go for medical care without insurance?